chrisnharvey/components/README.md

-framework
+Kernel
 =========

-The core of the EncorePHP framework
+The EncorePHP components kernel